woxels/Woxel/README.md

 Woxel uses intuitive controls identical to Minetest or Minecraft, while providing a design experience similar to Goxel or Magicalvoxel.

+It's completely broken oh Wayland at the moment, no window border and no mouse locking.
+Working on a web version as suppliment.

 💬 Join our discord! https://discord.gg/AH23bGNE2h

 ## Download